leswright1977/picofont/README.md

 printchar(letter,xpos,ypos,size,charupdate)
 delchar has the same
 delchar(xpos,ypos,size,delupdate)
-These sell the functions whether or not to do a display.update() on every char (slow)
+These tell the functions whether or not to do a display.update() on every char (slow)

 Printstring has two extra args charupdate and strupdate (Boolean (True/False) printstring(string,xpos,ypos,size,charupdate,strupdate)